Wichita Falls Distracted Driving Car Wreck Lawyer

 Every year in the United States, distracted driving leads to approximately 391,000 total injuries and almost 3,500 deaths.

 More than 100 people die every day in car crashes, 9 of which are a result of distracted driving.

 When traveling 55 mpg, if you send or read a text, you take your eyes off the road for approximately 5 seconds, which is long enough to cover the length of a football field.

 Distracted Driving Accident Statistics for Texas and Oklahoma

 In Texas in 2020, there were approximately 80,451 total distracted driving accidents, 22,124 possible injuries, 10,439 non-incapacitating injuries, 2,203 suspected serious injuries, and 368 fatalities.
 In Texas in 2020, approximately one in five crashes were caused by distracted drivers.
 That’s nearly 20% of all crashes across Texas.

 In Oklahoma in 2020, there were approximately 7,290 total distracted driving accidents, 1,069 injurie total injuries, 180 serious injuries, and 41 fatalities.

 Contact a Distracted Driving Car Accident Attorney in Wichita Falls

 One silly distraction can change the lives of an entire family in an instance.
 If a distracted, negligent driver has caused you injuries, our legal team can help you.
 We provide guidance, support, and legal counsel to accident victims and their families as they attempt to get their lives back on track after a distracted driving accident.

-Call the Law Office of Steven R. Booker at 940-569-4000 for a free, confidential consultation with a Wichita Falls distracted driving accident lawyer.
+Call Booker Law at 940-569-4000 for a free, confidential, no-obligation consultation with a Wichita Falls distracted driving accident lawyer.
 You can get sound legal advice from an experienced and trusted attorney of injury victims throughout Texas and Oklahoma without any obligation to hire our firm.